MatterStore/recipeStore/backend/README.md

                 list: [Recipe]
             }
             ```
+    * `GET /recipes/all/public`
+        * Requires authentication.
+        * Returns a list of all public recipes.
+        * Returns the same form of response as `GET /recipes/all`.
     * `GET /recipes/:id`
         * Requires authentication.
         * Find a specific recipe, which must be owned by the logged in user or